bhuvanh66/Bhuvan-Carter-Guha-Sota_DOC/content/team_posts/phase1.md

 **Andrew Thornton**
 Age: 28
+Location: Boston, United States
-Occupation: PHD Candidate at KU Leuven
+Occupation: Economist at Harvard University
-Location: Leuven, Belgium
-Bio: Andrew is studying policy at university and wants to come up with new ideas for legislation.
+Bio: Andrew is an Economist at Harvard University, who would like to figure out the best ways to elevate his tried & tested ideas, so that they can be implemented

-- As a student, I want to retrieve historical data on policies passed in the EU.
+- As an economists, I want to retrieve historical data on policies passed in the EU.
-- As a student, I want to draft my own policy and determine the best course of action for making it implementable in society.
+- As an economists, I want to draft my own policy and determine the best course of action for making it implementable in society.
-- As a student, I want to compare this policy to historical data and find more information on similar policies.
+- As an economists, I want to compare this policy to historical data and find more information on similar policies.
-- As a student, I want to observe what the best practice would be to spread this policy quickly.
+- As an economists, I want to observe what the best practice would be to spread this policy quickly.

 **Sun Yue**
 Age: 46
-Location: Paris, France
+Location: Washington D.C, United States
-Occupation: Member of the European Parliament
+Occupation: Member of US Congress
 Bio: Sun is a Spanish policy maker who is looking to pass legislation that will benefit the European Union as a whole.

-- As an MEP, I want to view historical economic data of the Euro and compare how its value has changed over time.
+- As a member of Congress, I want to view historical economic data of the Euro and compare how its value has changed over time.
-- As an MEP, I want to determine how foreign aid, education spending, and military spending is affecting HDI.
-- As an MEP, I want to test potential legislative policies regarding interest rates to see how it will affect the stock market index.
+- As a member of Congress, I want to test potential legislative policies regarding different economic policies to see how it will affect the economic health of my country
-- As an MEP, I want to pass legislation that will only strengthen the value of the Euro.
-- As an MEP, I want to analyze imports and exports between countries.
+- As a member of Congress, I want to be able to view all the lobbyists in my interest area before they confront me.
+- As a member of Congress, I want to be able to interact with experienced economists with good avice on economic policy

 **Eleanore Goossens**
 Age: 45
-Location: Paris, France
 Occupation: Lobbyist
+Location: Indianapolis, Indiana
 Bio: Eleanore is a lobbyist interested in keeping track of conversations and key policy ideas that have come up in recent years, and seeing their implications over time.

 - As a lobbyist, I want to keep track of previous conversations I had with key politicians regarding policy.
-- As a lobbyist, I want to view the historical growth of different energy sources in the EU over the last couple of years.
+- As a lobbyist, I want to be able to compare different politician policies
-- As a lobbyist, I want to see the relationship between the
+- As a lobbyist, I want to be able to find politicians in my interest Area
-- As a lobbyist, I want to generate graphs that can be used to illustrate historical trends.
+- As a lobbyist, I want to be able to mobilize experienced economists with a similar interest as myself

 ## Candidate Data Sources